 Apache Hadoop was born to enhance the usage and solve major issues of big data.
 The web media was generating loads of information on a daily basis, and it was becoming very difficult to manage the data of around one billion pages of content.
 In order of revolutionary, Google invented a new methodology of processing data popularly known as MapReduce.
-Later after a year Google published a white paper of Map Reducing framework where Doug Cutting and Mike Cafarella, inspired by the white paper and thus created Hadoop to apply these concepts to an open-source software framework which supported the Nutch search engine project.
-Considering the original case study, Hadoop was designed with a much simpler storage infrastructure facilities.
+Later after a year Google published a white paper of Map Reducing framework where Doug Cutting and Mike Cafarella, inspired by the white paper and thus created Hadoop to apply these concepts to an open-source software framework that supported the Nutch search engine project.
+Considering the original case study, Hadoop was designed with much simpler storage infrastructure facilities.

 Apache Hadoop is the most important framework for working with Big Data.
 Hadoop biggest strength is scalability.
 It upgrades from working on a single node to thousands of nodes without any issue in a seamless manner.